ColemanGariety/gulp-nodemon/README.md

 ## Usage

-Gulp-nodemon looks almost exactly like regular nodemon, but it's made for use with gulp tasks.
+Gulp-nodemon is almost exactly like regular nodemon, but it's made for use with gulp tasks.

 ### **nodemon([options])**

-You can pass an object to gulp-nodemon with options [like you would in nodemon config](https://github.com/remy/nodemon#config-files).
+Gulp-nodemon takes an options object [just like the original](https://github.com/remy/nodemon#config-files).

 Example below will start `server.js` in `development` mode and watch for changes, as well as watch all `.html` and `.js` files in the directory.
 ```js